 Building intelligent futures

 But ID is more than a graduate school.
-ID is an international community of learners and practitioners who are addressing the biggest issues of our time by eliciting a power unique to humans: creativity.
+ID is an international community of learners and practitioners who embrace complexity and drive impactful change by eliciting a power unique to humans: creativity.

 Powered by optimism, our inspiring and supportive community uses empathy, logic, and collaboration to move design forward and demonstrate its ability to address the biggest issues of our time.